 Automata was the second film for Spanish director Gabe Ibañez who had previously made the thriller Hierro (2009).
 Prior to that, Ibañez had founded two Spanish visual effects companies and worked as a commercials director.
 Automata comes with some interesting names – it is produced by its star Antonio Banderas, which suggests that the unknown Ibañez had sufficiently impressed him to carry it.
 It is also co-produced by the US production company Millennium Films, which is more used to putting out action-oriented films including the likes of Rambo (2008), The Expendables (2010) and sequels, Conan the Barbarian (2011), The Mechanic (2011), Olympus Has Fallen (2013) and Hellboy (2019).

 Automata came out around the time of a cluster of films all addressing the issues of machine intelligence and robotics.
 This was kicked off by Spike Jonze’s amazing Her (2013) and followed by the fine and underrated The Machine (2013) and Alex Garland’s sensational Ex Machina (2015).
 There were also high-profile works on the topic with Transcendence (2014), Chappie (2015), Morgan (2016) and Zoe (2018) that turned out to be flops.
-We even had an A.I. comedy Superintelligence (2020), as well as Automation (2019), Life Like (2019) and Outside the Wire (2021), which felt like they should have been comedies.
+We even had A.I. comedies with Superintelligence (2020) and BigBug (2022), as well as Automation (2019), Life Like (2019) and Outside the Wire (2021), which felt like they should have been comedies.
 (For a more detailed overview of the genre see Films About Artificial Intelligence).